claassenlab/pyPsupertime/README.md

 Changelog:
 ----------

+* Version 2.1.0:
+    - Refactoring of model classes and PsupertimeBaseModel to remove redundancies and improve readability

 * Version 2.0.0:
     - Changes undelying binary model from sklearn.SGDClassifier to pytorch model to gain more control over the loss and penalty calculation.
      The thresholds can now be trained without penalty.